OpenMind/brainpack/docs/Materials.md

 * Unitree G1 - 24V/5A plug - can be used for the audio amplifier directly (which accepts anything below 26V)
 * Tron 1 - 24V via XT60 plug - can be used for the audio amplifier directly (which accepts anything below 26V) **AND** the Nvidia Thor
-* Unitree Go2 - 28V to 33.6V via XT30 - can be used for the Nvidia Thor and, via a step-down (buck) regulator, the audio amplifier.
+* Unitree Go2 - 28V to 33.6V via XT30 - can be used for the Nvidia Thor **AND** via a step-down (buck) regulator, the audio amplifier.

 **NOTE: In general, you will need to design, fabricate, and assemble a custom step-down regulator which (1) takes 24 to 34V and (2) provides 12-17V for the audio amplifier, and 5V 2A for the LCD screen back-lighting.
 In an emergency, you can use 2 ea.
 MATEKSYS BEC 12S Pro Synchronous switching step-down regulators, or equivalent, but this is probably not ideal.**